Regression Analysis in R: Adapting to Varied Data Types#

 Course Objectives#

-Understand what a generlised linear model is
+Understand what a generalised linear model is

-Fit a logistic regression models with R
+Fit logistic regression models with R

 Select the appropriate regression model for either a continuous or binary outcome